SonarSource/sonarqube/server/sonar-docs/README.md

 | ## Block title
 | Block content
 ```
 The first line of the block must be a title.
-You can have as many line as you want after that.
+You can have as many lines as you want after that.

 #### Images
 Basic syntax: `![alt text.](/images/short-lived-branch-concept.png)`